DRW Bushings

 Lubricating grease is supplied with all bushing orders.
 All contact surfaces of the new bushings and steel sleeves should be thoroughly lubricated before installation for easier installation, smooth/quiet operation and long bushing life.

 Due to the several custom options, nearly all items are made to order.
 Therefore, there could be up to a 10 business day production time on some orders before they ship.
-But I almost always keep these in stock and ready to ship!

 Please message me if you have any questions about this item fitting your specific vehicle or for any other questions.

-Color Disclaimer.
+Color.
 The formulation of polyurethane that I use to make bushings is chosen because of its high physical strength properties.
 An unfortunate downside of this type of polyurethane is that it can darken or discolor over time.
 Especially if it is exposed to UV light.
 This discoloration has no affect on physical properties but it only aesthetic.
-I highly recomend not leaving the bushings exposed to sunlight before they are installed.
+I highly recommend not leaving the bushings exposed to sunlight before they are installed.
 Obviously once installed, sunlight exposure isn't much of an issue but darkening may still occur.